It’s not just Facebook. GOP-linked firm “brought oppo research to Silicon Valley”

 Definers Public Affairs, started by longtime Republican strategists Matt Rhoades and Joe Pounder, is staffed by at least 50 employees who’ve almost all worked for GOP politicos—from John McCain and Mitt Romney to Marco Rubio and Tim Huelskamp—and many of whom have “war room” in their current and previous job titles, referring to their skills at digging up dirt on their opponents.

 With offices in Washington, D.C., and San Francisco, the firm has skillfully carved out a role for itself as a key weapon for politicians, lobbyists, and corporate executives from Silicon Valley to the Beltway trying to get a leg up by advancing their priorities and sometimes smearing their competition.
-Anchoring its San Francisco office is Sarah Pompei, who used to head up public affairs for Lyft and corporate communications at Hewlett-Packard.
+One of its advisers is Sarah Pompei, who used to head up public affairs for Lyft and corporate communications at Hewlett-Packard.

 “They’ve been very effective at exploiting their vast network of relationships formed in D.C.—Bush Republicans left out in the cold during the Obama and Trump years—many of whom now work for Big Tech, to get new clients,” says a competitor.
 “They’ve brought oppo research to Silicon Valley.”